The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DATA GATHERING AND ANALYSIS

 Using the method described in \kref{Shift}, we have shifted Type I GRB afterglow light curves to a redshift of $z=0.1$.
-In most cases, the shift to $z=0.1$ is smaller in $z$-space than a shift to $z=1$, implying a smaller uncertainty through the unknown $\beta$.
-Another reason for performing this analysis at $z=0.1$ and not at $z=1$ is that at the latter redshift, the observer frame $R_C$ band of the supernova template is highly insecure due to strong UV blanketing.
-Our sample consists of those Type I GRBs that have a known redshift (which, in some cases, is derived only from associating the GRB with a nearby bright galaxy or a cluster) and late detections/upper limits: GRB 050509B, GRB 050709, GRB 050724, GRB 050813, GRB 050906, GRB 051221A, GRB 060502B, GRB 060505, GRB 060614 (the latter two being the ``SN-less long GRBs'') and GRB 061201.
+In most cases, the interval between the redshift of the GRB and $z=0.1$ is smaller in $z$-space than if it were shifted to $z=1$, implying a smaller uncertainty through the unknown $\beta$.
+Another reason for performing this analysis at $z=0.1$ and not at $z=1$ is that at the latter redshift, the $R_C$-band light curve of the SN template in the observer rest-frame may provide inaccurate flux measurements given the UV-deficiency exhibited by Type Ic SNe such as those which are found to be associated with (Type II) GRBs \citep{Filippenko1997}.
+Our sample consists of those Type I GRBs that have a known redshift (which, in some cases, is derived only from associating the GRB with a nearby bright galaxy or a cluster, we place less significance on these cases) and late detections/upper limits: GRB 050509B, GRB 050709, GRB 050724, GRB 050813 (less significant), GRB 050906 (less significant), GRB 051221A, GRB 060502B (less significant), GRB 060505, GRB 060614 (the latter two being the ``SN-less long GRBs''), GRB 061201 (less significant), and GRB 080905A.
 We then compare the detections/upper limits with the template light curve of SN 1998bw \citep{Galama1998}\footnote{For the world model used here, SN 1998bw was 0.19 mag less luminous than given in \cite{Galama1998}.}, see \cite{Zeh2004} for details of the method and descriptions of the parameters $k$ and $s$, which measure the GRB-SN luminosity in units of the luminosity of SN 1998bw at peak and the light curve stretching in comparison to the SN 1998bw light curve, respectively.
-In our comparison, we conservatively assume that the late optical emission from the Type I GRBs is due only to supernova light and there is no contribution from afterglow emission.
+In our comparison, we conservatively assume that the late optical emission from the Type I GRBs is due only to SN light and there is no contribution from afterglow emission.
 In the case of deep (host-galaxy subtracted) detections, we fit the template to pass through the brighter $1\sigma$ error bar of the faintest data point, and in the case of an upper limit, we fit the template to pass through the most restrictive upper limit.
 As we have no information at all about the stretch factor $s$, we assumed $s=1$ in all cases.
 If the stretch factor is smaller than SN 1998bw, such as XRF 060218/SN 2006aj \citep{Ferrero060218} or the photometric SN bump of XRF 050824 \citep{Sollerman050824} the luminosity limit typically would be slightly less constraining.
-Our fitting then results in a value of the luminosity factor $k$, e.g., $k=0.1$ implies a supernova that has 0.1 times the peak luminosity of SN 1998bw in the same band at the same redshift.
-As there have been no signs of supernova bumps in the light curves of Type I GRB afterglows, our $k$ values can be seen as conservative upper limits on any supernova contribution.
+Our fitting then results in a value of the luminosity factor $k$, e.g., $k=0.1$ implies a SN that has 0.1 times the peak luminosity of SN 1998bw in the same band at the same redshift.
+As there have been no signs of SN bumps in the light curves of Type I GRB afterglows, our $k$ values can be seen as conservative upper limits on any SN contribution.